craic/mapswipe_convnet/experiment_2/README.md

 Missing Maps process the results more effectively.

 ## Next Steps

-A great deal of focus in using Machine Learning for image classification uses pre-existing trained networks for Transfer Learning.
-This has proved very effective in various object recognition projects, such as facial recognition, self-driving cars.
+One focus in using Machine Learning for image classification uses pre-existing trained networks for Transfer Learning.
+This has proved very effective in various object recognition projects, such as facial recognition, self-driving cars, etc.

 My initial experiments with this have not produced results anywhere near as good as those shown here, using a network that was trained solely on map tiles.
 The images in these tiles are quite distinct from the large general images datasets used in other